-- Use the listed materials to build a vehicle that you can propel with only your breath.
-You do not have to use all of the materials, but you cannot use anything extra. - 2.
-Set your car on the floor.
+Use the listed materials to build a vehicle you can propel with only your breath.
+You do not have to use all the materials, but you cannot use anything extra.

+- 1. Set your car on the floor.
 Use your breath to move it across the room.
 Does your design work?
-Can you think of any improvements? - 3.
-Once you are happy with your design, challenge your friends to a sail car race. - 4.
-Encourage the girls to use the engineering process:
+Can you think of any improvements? - 2.
+Once you are happy with your design, challenge your friends to a sail car race. - 3.
+Encourage the youth to use the engineering process:

-1. Design \rightarrow 2.
-Build \rightarrow 3.
-Test \rightarrow 4.
+1. Design $\rightarrow$ 2.
+Build $\rightarrow$ 3.
+Test $\rightarrow$ 4.
 Redesign/Change

-You can make this activity more challenging by reducing the materials available, or by changing the materials altogether.
+You can make this activity more challenging by reducing the materials available or by changing the materials altogether.